 Consistent Shade Settings

 Once you start to make waffles at home to your own specifications, it's surprising how quickly you become attached to a particular level of browning and exterior crunchiness.
-The All-Clad Stainless Steel Classic offers 7 different shade settings so you can find the perfect one for your tastes.
+The All-Clad offers seven different shade settings, so you can find the perfect one for your tastes.
 We also found the results of these shade settings to be quite consistent from morning to morning, so you can rest assured that your morning syrup will have the perfect pillowy bed every time you decide to make waffles.

 Slightly Messier than the Competition

-Making waffles with the All-Clad Stainless Steel Classic is by no means a messy process, it has the same issues with batter overspill as pretty much every other machine.
-However, in its relatively lofty price range, the All-Clad Stainless Steel Classic's main competition is the Breville No-Mess.
+Making waffles with the All-Clad is by no means a messy process; it has the same issues with batter overspill as pretty much every other machine.
+However, in its relatively lofty price range, the All-Clad's main competition is the Breville No-Mess.
 As the name suggests, this Breville machine utilizes a moat to catch any spilled batter, essentially eliminating the mess most would associate with making waffles.
-So at this price range, unless you're enamored with the All-Clad Stainless Steel Classic's looks, you might as well go with the slightly more cleanly option.
+So at this price range, unless you're enamored with the All-Clad's looks, you may want to go with a slightly cleaner option.

 Surfaces Can Get Hot

-We did notice that the All-Clad Stainless Steel Classic's outer surfaces could sometimes get quite hot during extended use.
-This is really only a problem with the metal handle, which can get uncomfortably hot by the 3rd or 4th waffle, necessitating that you use a pot holder or rag to open it.
+We noticed that the All-Clad's outer surfaces could sometimes get quite hot during extended use.
+This is really only a problem with the metal handle, which can get uncomfortably hot by the third or fourth waffle, necessitating that you use a pot holder or rag to open it.
 Most other models have some sort of insulating material on the handle to avoid this issue.

-Asking a hefty $120, the All-Clad Stainless Steel Classic is priced for those that want to make waffles frequently, and that want a maker that will last a long time.
-However, if you fall into that category, we think it would probably be worth spending an extra $10 for the additional user-friendly touches of the $130 Breville No-Mess.
+Asking a hefty list price, the All-Clad is priced for those who want to make waffles frequently and want a maker that will last a long time.
+However, if you fall into that category, we think it would probably be worth spending extra for the additional user-friendly touches of the Breville No-Mess.

 — Max Mutter and Steven Tata